Searchbreed

 high

-Feeding a Airedale Terrier
+Feeding an Airedale Terrier

-King of terriers. ~1,200-1,500 kcal/day.
+King of terriers.
+Calorie needs vary with size, sex, and activity.
 Wire coat needs professional maintenance.

 Key nutrients